 - MA in Classics: at least 12 credits at the 500 level must be in courses in GREK and LATN.

-- MA in Classical and Near Eastern Archaeology: at least 12 credits at the 500 level must be in courses in CLST and NEST, and must have completed the archaeological fieldwork requirement.
+- MA in Classical and Near Eastern Archaeology: at least 12 credits at the 500 level must be in courses in CLST, NEST and/or CNRS, and must have completed the archaeological fieldwork requirement.

 - MA in Religious Studies: at least 12 credits at the 500 level must be in courses in RELG, HEBR, and/or ARBC.
 For students wishing to specialize in Asian religions, up to 6 of these credits may come from relevant courses in Asian Studies (ASIA).
 Such courses must be approved in advance of registration by the Religious Studies Committee.